ethersphere/swarm-guide/contents/usage.rst

   > 7149075b7f485411e5cc7bb2d9b7c86b3f9f80fb16a3ba84f5dc6654ac3f8ceb

 This option supresses automatic manifest upload.
 It uploads the content as-is.
 However, if you wish to retrieve this file, the browser can not be told unambiguously what that file represents.
 Thus, swarm will return a 404 Not Found.
-In order to access this file, you can use the ``bzzr`` (raw) scheme, see :ref:`bzzr`.
+In order to access this file, you can use the ``bzz-raw`` scheme, see :ref:`bzz-raw`.

 Example: Uploading a directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^